 Civil Actions, or lawsuits, begin when a plaintiff files a document called a complaint.
 Complaints tell the court who violated the law (the defendants), what law or laws were violated, the basic facts, and what relief the court should grant.
 Plaintiffs can ask for injunctive relief (for the court to make the defendant do or not do something) and damages (a money award).

 Types of Damages.
 When choosing between courts, the amount or type of damages sought will also be important.
-Housing Court is very accessible to Plaintiffs, especially those that do not have an attorney, but they are designed to handle cases with less damages.
+Housing court is very accessible to plaintiffs, especially those that do not have an attorney, but they are designed to handle cases with fewer damages.
 People may also bring a discrimination claim in housing court or district court in response to an eviction action.
 When this happens, it is called a counterclaim, and is heard in the same proceeding as the eviction.
-District Courts handle claims that are not expected to exceed $25,000, and Superior Courts handle claims in excess.
-Filing in federal court is often considered a more formal, rigid and predictable process.
+District courts handle claims that are not expected to exceed $25,000, and Superior Courts handle claims in excess of that amount.
+Filing in federal court is often considered a more formal, rigid, and predictable process.
 People choosing to file in federal court typically do so under advice of their attorney.
-Federal court can be a good choice for someone trying to have a state or nation-wide impact on how housing rights are understood or enforced.
+Federal court can be a good choice for someone trying to have a state- or nation-wide impact on how housing rights are understood or enforced.